In spite of having a cool hat (and a great tutu)

 But remember what I said about keeping up with this stuff?
 You can’t just read a dismissal of one of these “fine-tuning” thingies and consider it settled.
 The clear trend is toward more evidence of fine-tuning as new discoveries are made, not less.

-I mentioned Luke Barne’s critique of The Fallacy Of Fine Tuning in the previous section as well.
-Click the link, then use your browser’s “search” function to find “Resonance” in the paper.
+I mentioned Luke Barne’s critic of the Fallacy of Fine Tuning above.
+It’s a PDF, but you may click that link, open the PDF, then search for “Resonance” in that paper.
 Basically, translating what Barnes says into laycreature-language, for life as we know it in our Cosmos and based on what we know now, this resonance must be what it is to within .4%.
 (That’s point 4 percent.)

 Let’s revisit another objection.
 Some skeptics (including Stenger) complain that you can’t just “adjust one force” and then be amazed that it makes life less likely.
 As proof of what I said — that this not only doesn’t help them, it actually makes it worse — Barnes points out that when the fine structure constant (which I’m not about to try to explain here; click the link for more info) is added to the mix, this becomes even more critical.